UnSplit: Data-Oblivious Model Inversion, Model Stealing, and Label Inference Attacks Against Split Learning: Method

 To begin the \textit{model inversion and stealing attack}, the server randomly initializes a model that has the same architecture with the client model.
-Then, the attacker defines two objective functions: one for the input update steps, and one for model update steps.
+Then, the attacker defines two objective functions, for the input and parameter updates.
 We minimize the mean squared error (MSE) for both updates.
 Note that this is independent of the loss function used for the actual training task.
 Furthermore, since we are working in the image domain (see Section \ref{experimental_results}), we also add a Total Variation \citep{rudin_nonlinear_1992} term to be minimized, following from the work in \citep{he_model_2019}.
 Total Variation is a measure of the noise present in an image, and minimizing it results in smoother images.
 It is defined for an image $x$ as

 where $i$ and $j$ denote the pixel indices.